TheRetroMike/Retro-Mike-Mining-Tools/README.md

 ### Supported Coins
 - Any coin listed on WhatToMine under the GPU or ASIC sections
 - All algo's on ZergPool
+- All algo's on ZPool
 - All algo's on Nicehash that are also listed on WhatToMine
 - All algo's on Prohashing
 - All algo's on Mining-Dutch
+- All algo's on Unmineable

 ### Pinned Coin
 You can pin a coin per rig if you want that coin to over-ride current profitability and always mine.
-This can be useful for maintaining your configuration, but wanted to mine something like a newly released coin to accumulate as many coins as possible early-on.
+This can be useful for maintaining your configuration, but wanting to mine something like a newly released coin to accumulate as many coins as possible early-on.

 ### Additional Power
 When configuring your Hive OS Rig, you can specify an "Additional / Misc Power" in watts.
 The power cost will then be calculated and factored into profitability of each coin.
 This is usefull if you have a A/C Unit, Window Fan, Box Fan, or additional items hooked up to your rig and you want to deduct that cost from profitability figures